This is the most common question we get at The Wire Guy Electric, so let's skip the fluff and get straight to real numbers.

 If your breakers trip regularly, especially when the AC kicks on or when you run multiple appliances, your panel is telling you it's maxed out.
 Resetting the breaker fixes the symptom, not the cause.

-And if you're planning to sell, a 200-amp panel with a clean inspection sticker removes a major negotiation point for buyers.
+And if you're planning to sell, a fresh panel removes a major negotiation point for buyers.
 We see panel age come up in almost every home sale inspection in the Valley.

 What the Process Looks Like